AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/error-messages.md

 ---
-title: Upgrade Compatibility Tool Error Messages
+title: [!DNL Upgrade Compatibility Tool] Error Messages
-description: Learn more about error messages you encounter when using the Upgrade Compatibility Tool on your Adobe Commerce project.
+description: Learn more about error messages you encounter when using the [!DNL Upgrade Compatibility Tool] on your Adobe Commerce project.
 ---

-# Upgrade Compatibility Tool error messages
+# [!DNL Upgrade Compatibility Tool] error messages

-This error message reference provides information about errors that can occur while executing the Upgrade Compatibility Tool.
+This error message reference provides information about errors that can occur while executing the [!DNL Upgrade Compatibility Tool].

 Error messages are categorized by level (critical issues, errors, and warnings) and type (core code, custom code, and GraphQL schemas).
 Each type contains the following information: